framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**TiltShift**](https://github.com/Fubaxiusz/fubax-shaders/blob/master/Shaders/TiltShift.fx): Useful for simulating tilt shift photography, altho with the lack of depth controls and an outdated DOF method its recommended to use CinematicDOF and try to recreate the effect with it.
 - [**TinyPlanet**](https://github.com/Radegast-FFXIV/reshade-shaders/blob/master/Shaders/TinyPlanet.fx): Its purpose is to create a "tiny planet" image based on what's shown on screen.
 Useful if you don't know/want to do the proper work in Photoshop or similar post processing softwares.
 - [**Trails**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/Trails.fx): Similar brightness results to RealLongExposure with improved smoothness and depth effects.
-- [**computeGravity**](https://github.com/LordKobra/CobraFX/blob/master/Shaders/computeGravity.fx): Compute shader version of Gravity.fx.
-It has a better color selection, and inverse gravity option.
-It runs slower on normal solution, but a lot faster than Gravity.fx on high resolution, so you can downsample/hotsample without issues.
-Don't forget to include the texture inside the Textures folder!
 - [**qUINT_frametool**](https://github.com/martymcmodding/qUINT/blob/experimental/Shaders/qUINT_frametool.fx): If you want to hotsample with a background blur similar to the one "DirectionalDepthBlur" makes then this one does the job.

 ## Painty shaders.